geoffswc/Libguide-AI-Tools-Archival-Research/README.md

 ## Overview

-In this presentation, we demonstrate the application of AI tools to analyze and extract insights from **three videos** and **one image**.
+In this presentation, we demonstrate the application of AI tools to analyze and extract insights from **three videos** and **one image** (links below).
 These media files include:

 - A vaping company’s cartoon ad
 - A youth anti-smoking campaign produced by a tobacco company